xkhadijat/Wordle/README.md

 Features
 Dynamic Keywords: The game selects a keyword based on the day of the year.
 Interactive Gameplay: Users can input guesses and see immediate feedback on their progress.
 Color-coded Feedback: Correct letters in correct positions are highlighted in green, correct letters in wrong positions in Red, and incorrect guesses in dark grey.
+To help the user, the letter guess wrong(gray) freeze allowing the user to be able to guess correctly.

 Installation:
 To run the Wordle game locally, follow these steps: